ebensonm/delay-optimizer/README.md

-# delay-optimizer
+# Improving Optimization using Time Delays
-This project deals with adding time delays to an optimizer given some cost function and its gradient.
+This project deals with adding time delays to a variety of gradient-based optimization methods, given some objective function and its gradient.
-With much experimentation and analysis we have discovered interesting results in many different forms of cost functions.
-This method, with some editing can be applied to Machine Learning and Deep Learning Models.
-The different available optimizers are in Optimizer_Scripts/optimizers.py.
-The delayer is found in Optimizer_Scripts/Delayer.py hyperparameter_optimization.py is used for finding optimal hyperparameters for the Rastrigin or Ackley functions.
+Through experimentation, we have discovered that introducing certain time delays into optimization algorithms, especially the Adam optimizer, have the potential to significantly improve the performance of the optimizer.
+Perhaps more surprising is that this improvement often scales with dimension, resulting in better performance relative to the undelayed optimizer under high-dimensional objective functions.
+Furthermore, this algorithm does not affect the leading-order computational complexity of the optimization method, and the spatial complexity scales linearly with the length of the largest time delay.

-## Adding time delays to an optimizer
+## Using the time-delayed optimizer
-You can use a generic cost function and optimizer using time delays by passing the function, its gradient, the type of optimizer to delay, and additional hyperparameters to the Delayer class found in Optimizer_Scripts/Delayer.py.
-Then call Delayer.compute_time_series() with the relevant hyperparameters.
-Understanding how time delays affect and sometimes improve the optimization process with the Adam Optimizer has already allowed us to improve on optimization test functions found on wikipedia.com. unit_test.py is outdated.
+To use the time-delayed optimizer with pre-defined functions, optimizers, and delay types, you can utilize the `OptimizationHelper` class, which allows the user to automatically run optimization, and access optimization data.
+An example of how to use this class is shown in the `demo.ipynb` notebook.

+To instead define your own objective function or optimizer, you can use the `DelayedOptimizer` class, passing in an objective function, optimizer, and delay distribution to use in optimization.
+This allows the user to manually handle their use case, including control over the optimization loop itself.
+An example of how to use this class is also shown in the `demo.ipynb` notebook.